 Every time you open a new credit account, it shows up on your credit report.
 Opening too many new accounts over a short period may mean that you’re taking on more than you can handle.
-This could mean that you’re at risk of defaulting on your payments to them.
+This could suggest to lenders that you’re at risk of defaulting on your payments.

-Something to consider when you’re learning how to build a credit score is that your own credit profile is unique and lenders also look at other factors when making their lending decision, like your income and how long you’ve been with your current employer.
+Something to consider when you’re learning how to build a credit score is that your credit profile is unique, and managing it requires some patience.
+Fortunately, lenders also look at other factors when making their lending decision, like your income and how long you’ve been with your current employer.

-Now that you know what’s included in your FICO Score, you’re probably wondering how to raise FICO score.
+Now that you know how it’s calculated, you’re probably wondering how to raise your FICO score.
 We’ve got you covered.
-Below we’ve provided some of the best recommendations out there.
+Here are some of the most reliable strategies:

-You have to start somewhere.
 The first step to improving your credit score is knowing what it is and monitoring it regularly.
 You can do this by signing up for a free credit-monitoring service like Credit Karma or a paid credit-monitoring subscription service like PrivacyGuard.
-It’s important to keep in mind that these services provide very close estimates of your FICO Score, but they are not actual.
+It’s important to keep in mind that these services provide very close estimates of your FICO Score, but they may not be exactly right.

-There are a few different ways to get your actual FICO Score, you can sign up at freecreditscore.com or see if your credit card company provides you with access to it as part of your cardholder benefits.
+There are a few different ways to get your actual FICO Score.
+You can request a free credit report at AnnualCreditReport.com, or see if your credit card company provides you with access to it as part of your cardholder benefits.

-Regularly checking your credit report will help give you an idea of where you’re at, set goals, and catch any errors that need to be corrected.
+Regularly checking your credit report will help give you an idea of your overall credit health so you can set goals and catch any errors that need to be corrected.

 The single most important thing you can do to increase FICO score is to make your payments on or before their due date.
 Life is busy and it isn’t always easy to remember to pay your bills on time, but missed payments are one of the factors that impact your credit score as they can stay on your credit report for up to seven years.
 Setting up automatic payments can be helpful to keep you on track.
 If you do this, make sure you have enough money in your bank account on the day that the payment is due to avoid a late payment fee from your lender or overdraft and insufficient funds (NSF) fees from your bank.